-Immediately after the [REDACTED] (without taking into account any Shares which may be issued pursuant to the exercise of the [REDACTED] or any options that may be granted under the Share Option Scheme) and the Capitalisation Issue, [REDACTED] of the issued share capital of our Company will be owned by Majestic Gold.
+Immediately after the [REDACTED] (without taking into account any Shares which may be issued pursuant to the exercise of the [REDACTED] or any options that may be granted under the Share Option Scheme) and the Capitalisation Issue, [REDACTED]% of the issued share capital of our Company will be owned by Majestic Gold.
 In this regard, Majestic Gold is our Controlling Shareholder within the meaning of the Listing Rules.
 Majestic Gold is a limited liability company organised and existing under the laws of British Columbia, Canada, the shares of which have been listed on TSX Venture Exchange (stock code: MJS.V).
 Prior to the [REDACTED], Majestic Gold has been principally involved in the acquisition, exploration and development of mineral properties in Canada and Australia, as well as in the PRC through our Group.
 Following completion of the [REDACTED], Majestic Gold will cease its operations in the PRC (other than by retaining a controlling interest in our Company), and principally be engaged in the acquisition, exploration and development of mineral properties in Canada and Australia.
 For further details, please see the section headed "Relationship with our Controlling Shareholder" in this document.

 Our business is subject to a number of risks.
-Material risks we face include: (i) fluctuations in the market price of gold, which may be caused by political tension or interest rate hikes; (ii) failure to achieve our production estimates; (iii) early termination or non-renewal of the leasing arrangements of land and buildings by Dahedong could have a material adverse effect on our business, financial conditions and results of operations; (iv) unable to obtain, retain or renew government approvals, licences and permits necessary for our business operations; (v) we rely on third-party subcontractors to conduct refining and logistics works; (vi) our business requires significant and continuous capital investment; or if we fail to construct additional mining infrastructure or carry out mining optimisation, our mining volume in the existing mined area of Songjiagou Open-Pit mine will decrease after June 2023; and (vii) we may incur amortisation expenses related to our mining rights and may recognise impairment losses related to our intangible assets.
+Material risks we face include: (i) fluctuations in the market price of gold; (ii) failure to achieve our production estimates; (iii) unable to obtain, retain or renew government approvals, licences and permits necessary for our business operations; (iv) we rely on third-party subcontractors to conduct substantially all of our mining activities and all refining and logistics works; and (v) our business requires significant and continuous capital investment.
 You should carefully consider the risk factors set out in this document before you make a decision to [REDACTED] in the Shares.
 For further information and other risks that we face, please refer to the section headed "Risk factors" in this document.